Lynchburg vigil held in memory of Tyre Nichols

-The vigil was put together by the University of Lynchburg's NAACP group with help from Food Not Bombs and the local Black Lives Matter group.
+The vigil was put together by the University of Lynchburg's NAACP chapter with help from the group Food Not Bombs and the local Black Lives Matter group.

 During the vigil, Seymone Simmons, a local poet and student of the University of Lynchburg, read spoken word reminding the community of the names of other victims of police brutality.